-The Mako is also arguably one of the oceans most magnificently designed and decorated marine super predators.
-With a cobalt blue dorsal surface and silvery-white underbelly it is a very handsome shark.
-You would not be out of place imagining it entering through the front door at Casino de Monte Carlo and robbing it at gunpoint, whilst all the good looking woman embarrassingly picture themselves darting off with the villain and into the sunset.
+The Mako is arguably one of the most magnificently designed marine super predators.
+With its cobalt blue dorsal surface and silvery-white underbelly, this is a very handsome shark, and brings to mind a suave villain making his entrance at the Casino de Monte Carlo only to rob it at gunpoint while the most beautiful women there stand by dreaming of making their escape with him into the sunset.

-In the water Makos are simply gorgeous animals.
-The sun reflects off their backs and their shape is akin to a jet fighter.
-For me, the only way to showcase this design is to get it highlighted by radiant shafts of light as if the shark were a formula one car being presented for the first time.
+In the water, Mako’s are simply gorgeous animals.
+Their shape is akin to that of a jet fighter and for me the only way to showcase this design is to highlight it with radiant shafts of light as the sun’s rays bounce off their backs.

-On this particular day, roughly 50km off the South Western tip of Africa in the Agulhas current we waited until the sun had begun to drop.
-This lower angle of the sun meant that assegais of light stabbed the water and all I had to do was wait for the Sundance Kid to arrive.
+On this particular day, roughly 50 kms off the south-western tip of Africa in the Agulhas current, we waited until the sun had begun to drop.
+This lower angle of the sun meant that assegais of light pierced the water and all I had to do was to wait for The Sundance Kid to arrive.

-Nowadays makos are not easy to find.
-Once abundant, they are now scarce.
-Game fishing, long lining and bycatch have all taken a huge toll and it is indeed a great privilege when one of these piscine gunslingers swims into town.
+Nowadays, Mako’s are not easy to find.
+Once abundant, they are now scarce; game fishing, long-lining and bycatching have all taken a huge toll, so it is a great privilege indeed when one of this piscine gun-slingers swims into town.

 Exhibition: 173cm x 114cm (68” x 45”)

 Large: 146 cm x 96.5 cm (57.5″ x 38″)